Home > Resource Centre > News > Well Resources Develops Commercial Non-Combustion Uses for Petroleum Asphaltenes

-Well Resources Inc. Develops Commercial Non-Combustion Uses for Petroleum Asphaltenes
+Well Resources Develops Commercial Non-Combustion Uses for Petroleum Asphaltenes

-Calgary, AB, February 26, 2019 – Well Resources Inc. (“Well” or the “Company”), a leader in developing and licensing cost-effective and environmentally friendly refining technologies, announced that it has filed a patent for non-combustion uses for petroleum asphaltenes.
-Well’s commitment to research in the petroleum sector has led to significant discoveries that change the landscape of the petroleum value chain.
+Calgary, AB, February 26, 2019 – Well Resources, a leader in developing and licensing cost-effective and environmentally friendly refining technologies, announced that it has filed a patent for non-combustion uses for petroleum asphaltenes.
+Well Resources' commitment to research in the petroleum sector has led to significant discoveries that change the landscape of the petroleum value chain.

-The invention is based on the surprising discovery of unique properties of asphaltenes which are dry, solid granules from Well’s commercial SELEX-Asp process.
+The invention is based on the surprising discovery of unique properties of asphaltenes which are dry, solid granules from Well Resources' commercial SELEX-Asp process.

 Chemical analyses showed that solid asphaltenes are non-reactive and pose no biological health risks.
 Leachability studies demonstrated that asphaltenes are virtually non-leachable.
 Adsorption studies showed that asphaltenes are excellent adsorbents for dissolved organic contaminants.